ska-telescope/ska-itf-te/resources/ansible-playbooks/README.md

 2. Creation of groups
 3. Creation of files & directories

+#### status

+This role is used to setup a status page for services running in the ITF.
+It runs on Gaia.

 #### user_config

 This role is used to add additional configuration for users.
 Currently it provides the following functionality: